geru-br/sqlalchemy-test-cache/README.rst

      :alt: Updates

-A way to cache previous query in order to improve performance of complex tests.
+A tiny library to allow caching sql statements in order to improve performance of expensive tests

 * Free software: MIT license